huntdatacenter/docs/docs/working-in-your-lab/workbench/faq.md

 You can either start the new instance by hitting the button or by logging in again.

+### Can I install Jupyter extensions?

+Currently this is not allowed and Jupyter extension manager is disabled.
+Feel free to reach out to us on Slack and we can discuss adding useful extensions into your Workbench.

 ## MATLAB

 ### How do I report issues with MATLAB?